rugbyprof/Mobile-Web-Programming/Assignment-4.md

 ### 5 Create Your Form

 - Add a form to `signup.html`
-- Here is an example: http://bootsnipp.com/snippets/featured/mix-amp-match-register
+- Here is an example form: http://bootsnipp.com/snippets/featured/mix-amp-match-register
 - Change as appropriate so it has the following fields:

 |  Field      | field name  | type           |